 Suppliers and partners don’t only have contracts with buyers but also with each other.
 This adds to the complexity of the supply chain.
 Airlines and hotels have agreements with GDSs.
 GDSs have agreements with TMCs.
 TMCs have agreements with airlines and hotels— independent from each party’s agreement with the buyer.
 These stakeholders are engaged in a many-to-many interaction web.

 Consequently, there is a complex and invisible stream of payments, incentives, commissions, bonuses, overrides, discounts, waivers and favors flowing within the value chain.
 This poses a challenge to travel managers.
-With the advent of online booking combined with the rising importance of securing personal data, there is an increased need to ensure no leakages occur in terms of data of employees who are travelling for business.
+With the advent of online booking combined with the rising importance of securing personal data, there is an increased need to ensure no leakages occur in terms of data of employees who are traveling for business.

-Transparency with respect to traveler satisfaction can help corporates in not only attracting and retaining talent, but also in improving ROI of the travel.
+Transparency with respect to traveler satisfaction can help corporates in not only attracting and retaining talent but also in improving ROI of the travel.
 Travel managers can improve the effectiveness of their company’s travel by bringing in transparency in the aforementioned areas.

 The Indian business travel market has grown significantly over the years, making India the 7th largest business travel market.
-The volume of travel is expected to grow further as companies expand their businesses in an increasingly connected World.
+The volume of travel is expected to grow further as companies expand their businesses in an increasingly connected world.